vu2lid/FindRoutes/README.md

 ## Goal

 The overall goal was to find answers to the above questions within the available time.
-Additional considerations were reusable code, possibility to expand refactor easily, ease of configuring various network dependent parameters, some tests.
+Additional considerations were reusable code, possibility to expand and refactor easily, ease of configuring various network dependent parameters, adding more networks easily, some tests.

 ## Design notes
 ### Question 1